 Misconceptions on 全然

-Now the word has changed its meaning again in spoken casual language to mean とても.
+全然 was borrowed from Chinese about three centuries ago.
+At the time, it roughly equated to "completely" with both positive and negative sentences.
+Getting closer to modern times, its meaning narrowed to only be used in negative sentences.
+Now, the word has changed again in casual language to mean とても.
 For example, you'll hear things like ぜんぜんおいしい and ぜんぜん大丈夫.
 The former, though, may sometimes have the nuance of "not thinking it would be delicious but turns out it is quite alright."